JasSandhu14/League-Of-Legends-Role-Importance-Analysis/README.md

 From our three hypothesis tests, we can reject the null hypothesis, meaning all roles do not seem to have the same impact overall.

 ## Framing a Prediction Problem
 From the previous problem, we discovered in our aggregation that roles specialized in different aspects of the game.
 Recall, bottom and mid lane has the most damage but support had the most assists, while jungle and top had the most damage mitigated.
 Using this information, I'm going to predict a player's role based off their in-game statistics.
 Since I'm predicting a role out of five possible options, I'm building a multiclass random forest classifier, in order to do so.
-The response variable in this case would be `position` and to test its success, I'll be using accuracy as it gives me a generalized view of my model's success, and since the number of each players for each role is even, there are no imbalances.
+The response variable in this case would be `position` and to test its success, I'll be using accuracy as it gives me a generalized view of my model's success.
+Also since the number of each players for each role is even, there are no imbalances, so accuracy works.

 To prevent overfitting, I split the data into 75% training and 25% testing, granting me ample resources to train and test the model.

 ## Baseline Model
-For my baseline model, I decided to keep same features that I used in my previous hypothesis test as we concluded there was a difference between each role.
+For my baseline model, I decided to keep the same features that I used in my previous hypothesis test as we concluded there was a difference between each role.
 These features are `kills`, `assists`, `dpm`, and `earned gpm`.
 I also decided to add `deaths` as another feature since it's closely tied to kills and assists (KDA).
 All these features are quantitative and no encodings were necessary.

 After fitting the model, the accuracy score on the training data is 0.49, meaning my model is able to correctly predict the position 49% of the time.
 Although this is better than guessing a single role everytime (which would be correct 20% of the time), there are still a lot of improvements to be made to increase the accuracy.

 ## Final Model
 To improve the accuracy of the model, I included the features that were noted in the first aggregation, revealing where each role specialized in.
 Since some roles specialized in killing minions or monsters, I included `minionkills` and `monsterkills` as new features.
 Similarly, support performed higher on average in vision score per minute, so `vspm` was also included as a feature.
 Since `dpm`, `earned gpm`, and `vspm` are statistics per minute, they are already standardized for the length of the game.
-Thus, I had to use a StandardScaler for `minionkills` and `monsterkills` as they are quantitative features.
+Thus, I had to use a StandardScaler for `minionkills` and `monsterkills` as they are quantitative features, to normalize them.

 As we continue to add features, I'm confident in the performance of the random forest classifier as it is well suited to handle various features with less risk of overfitting or performance loss.
 To improve my model performance even more, I used a grid search to find the best hyperparameters to use for my model.
 The search found the best hyperparameters for my random forest to be criterion as 'gini', a max depth of 10, and a minimum sample split of 5.